VersioningGoat/versioning-goat/README.md

 Todos
 ------

+ * Triggering via Sourceforge email update needs to be abstracted out and made optional.
+    It's a bit complicated as a feature, so we should support a use case where updates are only called via cron.
  * Allow importing from other static file sources besides Sourceforge (this requires running imports on a schedule/cron)
  * Allow importing from other versioning systems, like SVN